06.07.2021 – Updates to cost-sharing and authorization policies, effective for dates of service on or after Aug. 7, 2021.

 04.05.2021 — Updated prior authorization section to confirm that prior authorization requirements were reinstated for inpatient treatment and outpatient scheduled surgeries for Massachusetts commercial products for dates of service on or after April 1, 2021.
 In addition, prior authorization and notification requirements for hospice services for all lines of business and concurrent review for Massachusetts commercial products were reinstated as of April 1, 2021.

-We’re here to support you, our members, and employers during the COVID-19 public health emergency.
-We’re continually assessing and adapting our policies and business operations to support our members in receiving the care they need, including any necessary testing and treatment for COVID-19, and to aid our provider partners in ensuring that patients can safely access the care they need.
-Please review the following information — which applies to our fully insured, Medicare Advantage, Medicare Enhance, and Medicare Supplement plans, unless otherwise noted — to learn more.
+During the public health emergency, we have adapted our policies and business operations to support our members in receiving the care and to aid our provider partners in ensuring that patients can safely access the care they need.
+As COVID-19 cases continue to fall and states lift emergency orders, Harvard Pilgrim Health Care is returning to many pre-pandemic operations and policies.
+Please see the information below — which applies to our fully insured, Medicare Advantage, Medicare Enhance, and Medicare Supplement plans, unless otherwise noted — for details on COVID-19 related practices.

-With the COVID-19 vaccine given Emergency Use Authorization (EUA), Harvard Pilgrim offers the following guidance for providers on administering the vaccine.
 Harvard Pilgrim understands the urgency of getting vaccines administered swiftly and effectively and is committed to supporting providers in this important work.
-We are also conducting education and outreach to our members to educate them about the known safety of COVID-19 vaccines and the importance of getting vaccinated (consistent with state and federal guidelines on availability of the vaccine and populations who should receive vaccinations first).
+We are also conducting education and outreach to our members to educate them about the known safety of COVID-19 vaccines and the importance of getting vaccinated.

 Consistent with federal requirements, Harvard Pilgrim is waiving cost-sharing for the administration of COVID-19 vaccines for all members in all states.
 The federal government has purchased the vaccine and is supplying it to vaccinators.
 Harvard Pilgrim is reimbursing for administration of the vaccines and services associated with vaccine administration for all fully insured commercial members, while the Centers for Medicare and Medicaid Services (CMS) is reimbursing these costs for Medicare Advantage members.

-- In order to administer the vaccines, providers must enroll in the federal COVID-19 Vaccination Program coordinated through their jurisdiction’s immunization program and must meet certain requirements, including vaccine documentation and reporting requirements.
-Requirements are detailed in the CDC’s Interim Jurisdiction COVID-19 Vaccination Playbook and include:
+In order to administer the vaccines, providers must enroll in the federal COVID-19 Vaccination Program coordinated through their jurisdiction’s immunization program and must meet certain requirements, including vaccine documentation and reporting requirements.
+For information on becoming a vaccinator, please refer to the Centers for Disease Control, CMS, and Advisory Committee on Immunization Practices (ACIP) guidance on the administration of the COVID-19 vaccines.
+For details, please refer to the CDC’s Interim Jurisdiction COVID-19 Vaccination Playbook and CMS’s provider toolkits.

 Harvard Pilgrim is not requiring authorization or referrals in order for members to receive COVID-19 vaccines.